-Ambassador Ryan Crocker was confirmed as Ambassador to Iraq on March 7, 2007.
-He assumed Chief of Mission duties at the U.S. Embassy in Baghdad on March 29, 2007 after serving as U.S. Ambassador to Pakistan from October 2004 to March, 2007.
-He served previously as the International Affairs Advisor at the National War College, where he joined the faculty in 2003.
+Ryan Crocker is a Diplomat in Residence at Princeton University.
+He is on a leave of absence from Texas A&M where he is an executive professor and former dean of the Bush School of Government and Public Service.
+He was a career Foreign Service Officer who served six times as an American Ambassador: Afghanistan (2011-2012), Iraq (2007-2009), Pakistan (2004-2007), Syria (1998-2001), Kuwait (1994-1997) and Lebanon (1990-1993).
+Three of these appointments were under Republican Administrations and three under Democratic Administrations.
+He also served previously as the International Affairs Advisor at the National War College, where he joined the faculty in 2003.
 From May to August 2003, he was in Baghdad as the first Director of Governance for the Coalition Provisional Authority.
-He was Deputy Assistant Secretary of State for Near Eastern Affairs from August 2001 to May 2003, and served previously as Ambassador to Syria (1998-2001), Ambassador to Kuwait (1994-1997) and Ambassador to Lebanon (1990-1993).
+He was Deputy Assistant Secretary of State for Near Eastern Affairs from August 2001 to May 2003.
 Since joining the Foreign Service in 1971, he also has had assignments in Iran, Qatar, Iraq and Egypt, as well as Washington.
 He was assigned to the American Embassy in Beirut during the Israeli invasion of Lebanon in 1982 and the bombings of the embassy and the Marine barracks in 1983.